Financial support and welfare advice during coronavirus

 ACAS has provided some useful guidance for employees and employers, which is quite general but is also very clear and straightforward.

-If you are worried about the financial implications of being unable to work, please speak to your CF specialist social worker or contact our Helpline, who can provide information on benefits and our welfare grant programme.
+If you are worried about the financial implications of any changes to your employment status, please speak to your CF specialist social worker or contact our Helpline, who can provide information on benefits and our welfare grant programme.
 The helpline can also arrange for you to have personalised advice from our Welfare and Rights Advisor or our Welfare Officer, who can support you to understand your rights and the options available.
 Further information about this can be found below.

 For advice about Carers Rights at work, visit carers UK.